OguzBurhan/OguzBurhan/README.md

 # Hi there, I'm Oguz 👋

 ## About Me
 I'm the founder of a startup focused on innovating through technology.
-Currently, our main project involves developing a mobile application using React and Express.js.
+Currently, our main project involves developing a web application using React and Express.js.
 My journey in tech is fueled by a passion for learning and an ambition to make a meaningful impact.

 - 🔭 **I’m currently working on:** My startup's web app.
 - 🌱 **I’m currently learning:** Solidity for blockchain applications and diving deep into Machine Learning concepts.